-Like a lot of people, I tend to say that I was never good at math.
-However, when I say it I mean, I was really never good at math.
-Not good, as in failing Geometry and never making it past Algebra 2 kind of bad.
+Like a lot of people, I like to say that I was never good at math.
+However, I really was never good at math.
+As in failing Geometry and never making it past Algebra 2 kind of bad.
+I suppose I could blame it on the educational system or society, but the fact is math is just too logical for me.
+I prefer to deal in the abstract when there really is no right answer.
+Call it a character flaw, it is what it is.
 So, when I heard I had to take placement tests before picking out a class schedule, I went into a bit of a panic.
 Not over the writing or reading part, I do that all day, everyday.

 But they wanted me to take a math test.

 Aside from basic calculations, such as figuring out my living room's square footage or how many miles I needed to walk to work off that Snickers bar, I don't do math.
 Ever.
-But the friendly placement test page of my community college's website had some "practice" problems that I could download.
+But the friendly placement test page of Estrella Mountain Community College’s website had some "practice" problems that I could download.
 So, in the spirit of wanting to do well on the test, I downloaded the problems.